Carroll County Fire Rescue Station 9 Groundbreaking

 Deputy Chief Tommy Hopson Passes Away From COVID-19

 Today we mourn the loss of Deputy Chief Tommy Hopson.
 He was a friend to all who knew him, he loved his family, and he loved being a Carroll County Firefighter.
 Tommy, or "Chief Hop" as so many fondly referred to him as, was a true hometown hero, always putting others first and never afraid to step up and do whatever necessary to get the job done and keep others safe.

 Lieutenant David Harmon Promoted to Captain

-Congratulations to Lieutenant David Harmon of Carroll County Fire Rescue for being promoted to Captain of Battalion II yesterday in a ceremony that highlighted his accomplishments.
+Congratulations to Lieutenant David Harmon of Carroll County Fire Rescue for being promoted to Captain of Battalion 2.
 Captain Harmon is described as a self-motivated member of the fire service, always seeking ways to improve, and taking the initiative to seek higher learning that will assist him in leadership roles within his department.
 Captain Harmon has selflessly served Carroll County Fire Rescue since becoming a volunteer in 2004 and then a full-time employee in 2005, obtaining certifications as an Instructor, Arson Investigator, and Fire Inspector, along with countless hours of training while also serving as Captain and Fire Marshal for Fairfield Plantation Fire Rescue.